ipfs/interop/README.md

 # install a version of js-ipfs to test with
 > npm install ipfs

-# optionally install a version of js-ipfs-http-client to test with
+# install a version of js-ipfs-http-client to test with
-# (otherwise the one ipfs depends on will be used)
 > npm install ipfs-http-client

 # install a version of go-ipfs to test with